You are here:

 Steven Noll, “Institutions for People with Disabilities in North America,” in The Oxford Handbook of Disability History, ed.
 Michael Rembis, Catherine Kudlick, and Kim E. Nielsen, Oxford Handbooks (2018; online edn, Oxford Academic, 10 July 2018), accessed April 21, 2023, https://doi.org/10.1093/oxfordhb/9780190234959.013.19.
 Thanks to Francine Almash for the citation. ↩︎

-Tags: Willowbrook, segregation, institutions, disabled people, intellectual disabilities, white people, social and economic class, employment,
+Tags: racist segregation, institutionalization of Disabled people and people labeled disabled, Disabled people, intellectual disabilities, white people, social and economic class, employment, exclusion from schooling

 Date: Nov 1, 1955